 Courses and Credits

-Whilst you can choose from a broad range of available modules, we have developed a number of recommended modules which have been specifically designed to enrich your study abroad experience.
+Whilst you can choose from a broad range of courses in the fields of education, the arts and humanities, STEM and religious studies, we have developed a number of recommended courses which have been specifically designed to enrich your study abroad experience.
+The courses listed below offer specific opportunities to learn about the history, heritage and culture of Ireland and develop your intercultural skills.

 PEACEBUILDING AND RECONCILIATION